Ethiopia

 Fast economic growth

-Ethiopia experienced substantial economic growth, in fact the fastest among countries in Sub-Saharan Africa, however starting from a very low level.
+Ethiopia has experienced substantial economic growth, in fact the fastest among countries in Sub-Saharan Africa, however starting from a very low level.
 Economic growth in Ethiopia is mainly driven by growth in the construction and services sectors.

 Trade with EU